Laser cooling of electron beams for linear colliders

-For arbitrary $\xi$ the minimum emittances can be estimated as the sum of (14) and (17) for \ENX\ and sum of (14) and (19) for \ENY\
+For arbitrary $\xi$ the minimum emittances can be estimated as the sum of (8) and (9) for \ENX\ and sum of (8) and (10) for \ENY\

-Finally let us consider the problem of the depolarization.
+Finally, let us consider the problem of the depolarization.
 For the Compton scattering the probability of spin flip in one collision is $w=(3/40)x^2$ for $x \ll 1$ (it follows from formulae of ref.\cite{KOT}).
-The avarage energy losses in one collision are $\bar{\omega} = 0.5xE$.
-The decrease of polarization degree after many collisions $dp = 2wdE/\bar{\omega} = (3/10)x(dE/E) = (3/10)x_0(dE/E_0)$.
-After integration we obtain the relative decrease of longitudinal polarization $\zeta$ during one stage of the cooling (at $E_0/E \gg 1$)
+The average energy losses in one collision are $\bar{\omega} = 0.5xE$.
+The decrease of polarization degree after many collisions is $dp = 2wdE/\bar{\omega} = (3/10)x(dE/E) = (3/10)x_0(dE/E_0)$.
+After integration, we obtain the relative decrease of the longitudinal polarization $\zeta$ during one stage of the cooling (at $E_0/E \gg 1$)